sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

 THE word Dharma is one of the most comprehensive and important term in Sanskrit literature According to commentators it is explained as denoting an act which produces a result (to the soul) called *apūrvā*, the cause of heavenly bliss and final liberation.
 It has, however, been understood in ordinary usage to have a far wider meaning.
-The term has been used in various contexts to signify a prescribed course of conduct, duty, ordinance, statute, law, usage, practice, custom, customary observances of castes, religion, piety, justice, equity, virtue, morality, nature, character, a characteristic quality or peculiarity etc. Pūrvamımāmsā professes to teach *Dharma* exclusively.The work of Manu which is the standard treatise on Dharmaśāstra is the most familiar example specially devoted to the exposition of *[Dharma](# "Encyclopaedia of Religion and Ethics, Vol IV. p 702 .")^([1](# "Encyclopaedia of Religion and Ethics, Vol IV. p 702 .")).*
+The term has been used in various contexts to signify a prescribed course of conduct, duty, ordinance, statute, law, usage, practice, custom, customary observances of castes, religion, piety, justice, equity, virtue, morality, nature, character, a characteristic quality or peculiarity etc. Pūrvamımāmsā professes to teach *Dharma* exclusively.The work of Manu which is the standard treatise on Dharmaśāstra is the most familiar example specially devoted to the exposition of *[Dharma[^1]^(1[^1]).*

+[^1]: "Encyclopaedia of Religion and Ethics, Vol IV. p 702 ."

-The vedic meaning of the term--which is held to be derived from the root dhr(to uphold, to support, to nourish)-as sustainer included ordinances, and gradually extended its significance to include the meaning of fixed principles of conduct, and the whole body of *dharma* literature later [on.²](# "Kane, History of Dharmaśāstra, Vol I, PP 1-3") All dharmasūtras and the code of Manu describe the *dharma* of all the varnas and every dharma work is intended to explain the duties and obligations of the varnas.The fivefold classification of *dharma* adopted by Medhātithi is followed by Vijñāneśvara inhis Mitāksarā, by Haradatta on Gautama and by Govindarāja on [Manu¹](# "Kullūka on Manu, II, 25").This fivefold classification under varna-dharma, āśrama-dharma, varnāśrama-dharma, naimittika-dharma and guna-dharma is occasioned by the very first verse in the [Yājñavalkyasmrti.²](# "I,1 वर्णाश्रमेतराणांनो ब्रूहि धर्मानशेषत ।")It is in this sense that the word *dharma* is understood in *Dharmaśāstra*.
+The vedic meaning of the term--which is held to be derived from the root dhr(to uphold, to support, to nourish)-as sustainer included ordinances, and gradually extended its significance to include the meaning of fixed principles of conduct, and the whole body of *dharma* literature later on.²[^3] All dharmasūtras and the code of Manu describe the *dharma* of all the varnas and every dharma work is intended to explain the duties and obligations of the varnas.The fivefold classification of *dharma* adopted by Medhātithi is followed by Vijñāneśvara inhis Mitāksarā, by Haradatta on Gautama and by Govindarāja on Manu¹[^4].This fivefold classification under varna-dharma, āśrama-dharma, varnāśrama-dharma, naimittika-dharma and guna-dharma is occasioned by the very first verse in the Yājñavalkyasmrti.²[^5]It is in this sense that the word *dharma* is understood in *Dharmaśāstra*.

+[^3]: "Kane, History of Dharmaśāstra, Vol I, PP 1-3"

+[^4]: "Kullūka on Manu, II, 25"

+[^5]: "I,1 वर्णाश्रमेतराणांनो ब्रूहि धर्मानशेषत ।"